Claudialhc/MyPortfolio/README.md

 # MyPortfolio
 This is my professional portfolio website.
-This is the first version of my portfolio, once I have more/actual experience I intend on adding those projects to this portfolio (in the mean time, please enjoy the images I have curated for you).
+This is an updated version of my first portfolio version.
+I have updated

 The whole website is composed of three main sub-sites, these sub-sites are:
       <ul>